HOW TO USE THIS PIECE

 Key of A minor Key of F minor

 These two pieces have the same tune; one with a sacred text and the other with a secular one.
-Christian school music educators and church musicians may want to choose the sacred text.
-Public school music educators may desire to use the non-sacred text.
-What Do is a Christmas text which relates to the shepherds of the hillside.
-Can There Be is a piece about the joy of friendship and song.
+What Do All of These Things Mean is a Christmas text and Can There Be No Greater Song is about the joy of friendship and song.

 Music by Charles Kirby